Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 Important points to highlight in below code are:
 1. This is typical example of Old Switch statement using break, works in older JDK versions as well.
+2. If we forget to write break statement in any case, it falls through, goes to check next case and if nothing meets goes to default. which is not desired behaviour.
+    For better use see [example](https://github.com/Vipin-Sharma/JDK12Examples/blob/master/src/main/java/com/vip/jdk12/example/switchexpression/ExperimentSwitchJDK12.java), method name getYearlyBonusExperienceMatters_statement_arrowSyntax()
-2. We have a block scope variable temp.
+3. We have a block scope variable temp, although the way we are using this doesnt make sense but this is added to show  possible syntax.

 ```java
 private static double getYearlyBonus_statement_colonSyntax(String designation) {